Buying and selling local property - how do I find out more information?

 - Collect seed, cuttings, leaf litter, or logs from areas to be cleared and use in your garden; and

-Check further information on whether a development application requires a Flora and Fauna Assessment.
+Check further information on whether a development application requires a Biodiversity Assessment.

 Are there any future infrastructure / development plans for the area?

 To find out you can start initially by accessing the Nowra Bomaderry Structure Plan, Sussex Inlet Settlement Strategy, Milton-Ulladulla Structure Plan and the Jervis Bay Settlement Strategy via Council’s website.

 Further information can be found by contacting Strategic Planning in the Planning and Development Services Group.